IBM/drupal-nginx-php-kubernetes/README.md

-# NGINX, PHP-FPM, and Drupal deployment on the IBM Cloud
+# Drupal 8 on the IBM Cloud (based on NGINX, PHP-FPM)
-This project shows how to deploy a [Drupal 8](https://www.drupal.org/docs/8/) environment on a cluster of NGINX and PHP containers using the [IBM Container Service](https://www.ibm.com/cloud-computing/bluemix/containers) and several Cloud catalog services.
+This project shows how to deploy a [Drupal 8](https://www.drupal.org/docs/8/) environment on a cluster of NGINX and PHP containers using the [IBM Container Service](https://www.ibm.com/cloud-computing/bluemix/containers) and several IBM Cloud catalog services.

-These containers mount a persistent volume for sites (which change after build and deployment time) and connect to [MySQL, Redis, and Memcached services from the IBM Cloud catalog](https://console.bluemix.net/catalog/?env_id=ibm%3Ayp%3Aus-south&category=data) (not self-hosted containers inside the same cluster).
+These containers mount a persistent volume for sites (which change after build and deployment time with user generated content) and connect to [MySQL, Redis, and Memcached services from the IBM Cloud catalog](https://console.bluemix.net/catalog/?env_id=ibm%3Ayp%3Aus-south&category=data) (not self-hosted containers inside the same cluster).

 After deployment, Drupal developers (who are the end users of the cluster) can manage site lifecycle by delivering configuration or code changes to specific folders ([config](/tree/master/config), [code](/tree/master/code)) in this repository.
 Commits trigger fresh rebuild and deploys in an [IBM Continuous Delivery](https://console.bluemix.net/catalog/services/continuous-delivery/?taxonomyNavigation=services&cm_mc_uid=36647820015315082453960&cm_mc_sid_50200000=1509381998&env_id=ibm%3Ayp%3Aus-south) pipeline.
+Production data can also be synchronized back to the staging environment using file and data migration scripts.

 ## What makes the IBM Cloud different from other Kubernetes providers
 - A secure, high-performance, [IBM Container Service cluster](https://console.bluemix.net/docs/containers/cs_planning.html#cs_planning) (based on Kubernetes) with advanced network and storage configuration options.